-Dr. Dre and his wife of over 24 years are divorcing and it has been nothing shy of the public eye.
-It seems like every month there is a new update that shows the battle getting messier and messier.
-Most recently, it has been reported that Dr. Dre’s wife, Nicole Young, has requested ownership of the producer and musician’s well-known trademarked name, Dr. Dre as well as the trademark for his hit album, “The Chronic”.
+Dr. Dre and his wife of over 24 years are getting a divorce, and it seems like every month there is a new update that shows the battle getting messier and messier.
+Most recently, it has been reported that Dr. Dre’s soon-to-be ex-wife, Nicole Young, has requested ownership of the producer and musician’s well-known trademarked name, Dr. Dre, as well as the trademark for his hit album, “The Chronic”.

-According to court documents, Dr. Dre’s legal team is asking the court to shut down Nicole’s lawsuit over the trademarks, but does she actually have any legal grounds?
+According to court documents, Dr. Dre’s legal team is asking the court to shut down Nicole’s lawsuit over the trademarks, but does she actually have any legal grounds in the first place?

 Nicole filed a lawsuit that claims Dre transferred the rights to the trademark into a new company that he owns solely because he wanted to hide their community property.
 She also claims that she was “coerced” into signing the prenup.